-AFC East Roundtable: The Biggest Stories of the Season
+AFC East Roundtable: The biggest stories of the season

-Throughout the offseason, Fan Nation will conduct an AFC East Roundtable discussing various issues involving each team in the division, with publishers Nick Fierro of Bills Central, Alain Poupart of All Dolphins, Devon Clements of Patriot Maven and Max Goodman of Jets Country.
+Periodically through the offseason, Fan Nation will present various AFC East roundtable discussions.

-In this edition, we examine the three biggest on-field stories for each team in the 2020 season.
+In our first installment, courtesy of publishers Nick Fierro of Bills Central, Alain Poupart of All Dolphins, Devon Clements of Patriot Maven and Max Goodman of Jets Country, we examine the three biggest on-field stories for each team in the 2020 season.

 1. Quarterback Josh Allen took a major step forward in his evolution to become a bona fide MVP candidate.
 He threw for 4,544 yards and 37 touchdowns and ran for 421 yards and eight TDs as the Bills became the second-highest-scoring team in the league.